kqimi/portfolio2025/projects/hooked.md

 labels:
   - Java
   - Git
-summary: "Our fishing game, ‘Hooked!”, pits two players against each other in a year-long fishing competition.
-Each player will have a chance to fish every month, giving them 12 opportunities each to reel in the biggest catch.
-This is a text-based Fishing Tournament game designed for two players, built in Java and utilizing object-oriented programming principles with dedicated classes for different types of fish.
+summary: "Our text-based fishing game, ‘Hooked!”, pits two players against each other in a year-long fishing competition.
+Each player will have a chance to fish every month, giving them 12 opportunities each to reel in the biggest catch. "
-"
 ---

 <div class="text-center p-4">